 The song has appeared on multiple compilation albums, and in such movies as "American Graffiti", "Blood Simple", "Dave", "A Simple Twist of Fate", "My Best Friend's Wedding", "Old School", "Friday Night Lights", "Knight and Day", and perhaps most famously, "Animal House".

-It's the state song of Washington.
-"International Louie Louie Day" is celebrated in Tacoma every year on Richard Berry's birthday.
+It's the state song of Washington and "International Louie Louie Day" is celebrated in Tacoma every year on Richard Berry's birthday.
 From 2003 to 2012, there was even a summer music festival in Tacoma, Washington called, "LouieFest," which ended with 1,000 guitars playing "Louie Louie" all together.

 Tragically, Richard Berry never profited from any of this success.
 As we mentioned, he sold all of his rights to all of his songs for $750 back in 1959.